gardener/dependency-watchdog/README.md

 make build-local
 ```

-This will build the binary `dep-controller` under the `bin` directory.
+This will build the binary `dependency-watchdog` under the `bin` directory.

 Next you can make it available to use as shell command by moving the executable to `/usr/local/bin`.